activated-research-company/EclipsePatch/README.md

 - Copy to source code to the bin/Sketch folder, located inside the patch folder.
 - Zip the patch folder.

-Patches can be sent to customer along with the instructions to apply the patch.
+Patches should be [saved as releases](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository) in the Eclipse repository.
+They can be sent to directly to customers along with the instructions to apply the patch.
 Patches are also posted on the [ARC Website](https://www.activatedresearch.com/software/arc-temperature-controller/.).

 ## Applying a Patch